lambrospetrou/lambrospetrou.github.io/src/_posts/2022-01-30-elastic-beanstalk-al2-go.md

 ![single instance CloudWatch Logs](/articles-data/2022-01-30-elastic-beanstalk-al2-go/cwl-single-process.png)

-Opening the `/aws/elasticbeanstalk/Al2go-env-1/var/log/web.stdout.log` log group contains the log lines from our application.
+The `/aws/elasticbeanstalk/Al2go-env-1/var/log/web.stdout.log` log group contains the log lines from our application.
 The `web` prefix of the file corresponds to the `web` process name inside our `Procfile`.

 The `/aws/elasticbeanstalk/Al2go-env-1/var/log/eb-engine.log` log group contains all logs from the Beanstalk processes that run during a deployment, which is useful while troubleshooting failed deployments or trying to understand how deployments work.